benmvp/slides/2023/seattlejs/nextjs.md

 - Let's take a look at this product details page (aka PDP) within our made up e-commerce site
   - It's got the title & main product images
   - The price
-  - The sizes (which may or may not be out-of-stock)
+  - The size selector (which may or may not be out-of-stock)
   - The add-to-cart button (which or may not be enabled)
   - The carousel of related products at the bottom
   - And the header & footer